 - Encyclopedia of Special Education A reference for the education of children, adolescents, and adults with disabilities and other exceptional individuals

-- ERIC (EBSCO, limit your results to ED to just retrieve documents) NOTE: Full-text access may not be available for ERIC (ED) documents published prior to 2005.
+- ERIC Documents (EBSCO, limit to ED to just retrieve documents) NOTE: Full-text access may not be available for ERIC (ED) documents published prior to 2005.
 Details are available at the ERIC website

 - Health and Psychosocial Instruments (HAPI, index to articles that use measurement instruments in the fields of health, education, and psychosocial sciences)